kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/04-headless-cms-sanity/11-setup-sanity.md

 `$ ll`

 * If you see `yarn.lock` feel free to delete
-    - Since we are using `package-lock.json` and npm we don't need the yarn.lock file
+    - Since we are using `package-lock.json` and npm we don't need the `yarn.lock` file

 ## Start up sanity
-`$ npm start`
+`$ npm start` (that in turn runs the command `sanity start`)

+* That will fire up a localhost server that will give us "sanity studio"
-* sanity is the API
+* sanity is the API we interact with
 * sanity studio is the UI we log into to to CRUD all of our data

 ### You will see a local URL